danielkagemann/danielkagemann/README.md

 ## Hi, I am Daniel 👋

-I would like to say you reached the hidden page but it is kind obvious what this is all about.
+Congratulation!
+You reached the hidden page.
+Wait, no, it is just an info page.

 #### about me
 Having a customer view on design and usability helps to improve experience in mockup and prototype design with figma.
 This had a huge impact on the separation into components and workflows as well as datamodels.